-The 12-month period during which an employee is eligible for FMLA leave will be from July 1 to June 30.
-Exception: The period for leave to care for a covered servicemember with a serious injury or illness begins on the first day the employee takes leave for this reason and ends 12 months later.
+The 12-month period during which an employee is eligible for FMLA leave will be from July 1 to June 30,.
+Eexception: that Tthe period for leave to care for a covered servicemember with a serious injury or illness begins on the first day the employee takes leave for this reason and ends 12 months later.